modalitysystems/modalitysoftware-docs/TWAPerformance/TWAPerformance-Running-Costs.md

 # TWA Performance Running Costs

 Because TWA is a Microsoft Azure cloud hosted solution there are additional costs to keep it running.
 Below are the different Azure Services types and their prices for a given CPS (Calls Per Second), CPD (Calls Per Day) and CPM (Calls Per Month).
+By summing the price of each section where you expect your average call throughput to be, you will get your monthly cost estimate.

 The prices listed in the below sections are estimates from extended performance tests in various load ranges.
+They are also based on an average participant count per call of 3.
+Having a higher participant count per call will proportionally increase the amount of segments and data streams per call.
+This in turn will increase the operation counts and data storage across all services so please try to keep this in mind when summing everything together.
 These prices are by no means definite, expect real prices to vary.
 The prices of some of more expensive services can potentially be lessened with certain packages or disabling certain features.

 ## SQL Database Pricing